How Alcohol Affects the Brain?

 Drinking too much can weaken your immune system, making your body a much easier target for disease.
 Chronic drinkers are more liable to contract diseases like pneumonia and tuberculosis than people who do not drink too much.
 Drinking a lot on a single occasion slows your body’s ability to ward off infections – even up to 24 hours after getting drunk.

-Find the Right Treatment at We Level Up NJ
+Find the Right Treatment at We Level Up Inpatient Rehab New Jersey

-Now that we’ve answered the question, how alcohol affects the brain, it will give us a new view and perspective on how to deal with individuals struggling with alcohol use disorder.
+Now that we’ve answered the question, of how alcohol affects the brain, it will give us a new view and perspective on how to deal with individuals struggling with alcohol use disorder.
 If you or someone you love is struggling with alcoholism, get them the safest help they need and deserve.
 Inpatient alcohol rehab might offer an environment where initiating sobriety feels more manageable.
-We Level Up NJ offers a safe and medically assisted Dual Diagnosis Alcohol and Mental Health Disorder Treatment.
+We Level Up NJ offers safe and medically assisted dual diagnosis programs in New Jersey.
 Contact our team today!

 CDC – https://www.cdc.gov/chronicdisease/resources/publications/factsheets/alcohol.htm